 We’d like to think those varied roles have helped Smulders prepare to play the complex character that is Dex, who is officially described as follows:

 “A strong, assertive, and sharp-witted army veteran with a complicated love life, gambling debt, and a brother to take care of in Portland, Oregon.
 Her military intelligence skills make her a great P.I., but her unapologetic style puts her in the firing line of hardcore criminals and not quite in alliance with the police.”

 Sold.
 If anyone could pull all of that off and still be likeable as hell, it’s gotta be Smulders.

 The trailer is promising as heck

-In the first week that it dropped, Stumptown’s trailer was streamed and shared more than 16 million times.
+In the first week that it dropped back in May, Stumptown’s trailer was streamed and shared more than 16 million times.
 The last time a trailer for a TV show got that kind of interest it resulted in a little series known as This Is Us.